jeaye/orchestra/README.md

 ## When to use it
 I highly recommend having this **always on** during development and testing.
-You may have systems tests, rather than unit tests, and this can help verify that your data stays exactly as you intend it, throughout each transformation.
+You may have systems tests, rather than unit tests, and this can help verify that your data stays in the exact shape you intended.

 ## Donate
 Feel free to shoot Bitcoins my way: **123NMGCvRZLfQJwk2AhsLMLSpCCJhCRoz6**